GeoffChurch/perfunctory_types/README.md

 ## TODOs

+### Semantic checking

+Right now, type checking is "syntactic" in that it applies to terms and is completely unaware of predicates.
+More powerful semantic checking will be added soon, and will amount to inferring the type of a predicate's head functor as the unification of its per-clause head types.

 ### Higher-kinded types

 There don't appear to be any technical blockers.
 Hopefully the [`hilog`](https://us.swi-prolog.org/pack/list?p=hilog) pack can do the heavy-lifting.

 ### Tooling integration

-Right now, type checking must be done manually with `typecheck/2`.
+Some options are:

 [`style_check/1`](https://www.swi-prolog.org/pldoc/man?predicate=style_check/1)

 [`lsp_server`](https://www.swi-prolog.org/pack/list?p=lsp_server)

 [`prolog_lsp`](https://www.swi-prolog.org/pack/list?p=prolog_lsp)

-### Module-awareness

-Type declarations currently just `assertz` into the database, and can be retracted with `retract_all_types/0`.
-This is hacky and has no awareness of modules.
-What is the best way to do this?

 ## Installation in SWI-Prolog